 Corn can also take the form of corn syrup, which is sugary, sweet, and ultimately bad for you.
 If your child is allergic to corn, then this brand of vitamin may be a good option.
-This is also beneficial for children with diabetes, as the corn starch can raise blood sugar levels.

 Did you know that nightshade vegetables are often used in multivitamins?
 Tomatoes, potatoes, eggplant, and peppers are all healthy for you however, when they are processed and added to multivitamins, they can lose most of their nutritional benefits.

 The makers of this gummy product believe that it is better and safer for your children to eat these vegetables raw.
 Therefore, you’re not going to find any nightshades in the ingredient list.